tido64/rainbow/doc/content/timers.md

 ```

 Returns whether the timer is currently active.
 This method returns `true` while
-the timer is running normally, and `false` when it is finished or has been
+the timer is running normally, and `false` otherwise.
-paused.

 ```c++
 int  Timer::elapsed  () const;